danieltjw/aifutures/README.md

 - has independent curiosity

 I-AGI is currently only theoretical but humans are proof that something similar might appear in the next few decades.

+Possibly sooner:
+    - The jump from non-independent AGIs to Independent AGIs may only require a few architecture or algorithm changes
+    - these discoveries are will likely be made by non-independent AGIs

+Possibly never:
+    - Are human brains somehow special?
+        - Or is it a false sense of human superiority?

 ---